This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Leading Sub-Sectors

-Despite the rapid growth of Mexico’s aerospace industry—or perhaps because of it—the mix of local Tier 2 and Tier 3 suppliers is still lacking.
-Large original equipment manufacturers (OEMs) are unable to find specialized, fully certified local suppliers with advanced capabilities and with sufficient logistics abilities.
+Despite the rapid growth of Mexico’s aerospace industry —or perhaps because of it— the mix of local Tier 2 and Tier 3 suppliers is still lacking.
+Large OEMs are unable to find specialized, fully certified local suppliers with advanced capabilities and with sufficient logistics abilities.
 This fact, combined with evolving government regulations supporting supply chain growth, creates sales opportunities across Tier 2 and 3 suppliers.

-In terms of supply chains, FEMIA estimated in 2016–2017 that Boeing had 26 Mexican suppliers, Airbus had 36, and Embraer 13.
-Large aerospace OEMs continue looking to expand their supply chain in Mexico to support their global business and establish middle- and long-term production programs.
+In terms of supply chains, FEMIA estimates that Boeing has 26 Mexican suppliers, Airbus has 36, and Embraer 13.
+Large aerospace OEMs continue looking to expand their supply chain in Mexico to support their global business and establish middle and long-term production programs.
 Other aerospace firms need partners to reach growth, project size, and investment targets.
-The pandemic also affected supply chain flows and it represents one of the main challenges for 2022 and beyond.

-These opportunities go together with the growth of the aviation sector, where we see demand for flight and maintenance training, parts and maintenance services, airport needs, and a variety of aircraft, including both fixed-wing and helicopters.
-However, FEMIA estimates that the aerospace industry will be recovering to pre-pandemic levels in 2023-2024 and today it is facing new global factors, including a short supply of raw materials (titanium), supply chain troubles, digital transition, and the need to consistently grow and develop.
+These opportunities go together with the growth of the aviation sector, which is seeing demand for flight and maintenance training, parts and maintenance services, airport needs, and a variety of aircraft, including both fixed-wing and rotary.
+However, FEMIA estimates that the aerospace industry will only finally recover to pre-pandemic levels in 2024 and is still facing global challenges, including a short supply of raw materials (titanium), supply chain issues, digital transition, and the need to consistently grow and develop.

 Opportunities

-The U.S. Commercial Service Mexico is happy to assist you in exploring market opportunities, particularly in the following sub-sectors.
+The U.S. Commercial Service Mexico is ready to assist you in exploring market opportunities, particularly in the following sub-sectors:

 - Surface treatments